 TA assignments are handled by the department administrator, Mike Hurley, who consults with faculty.
 RA assignments are handled directly by the person with the money for an RA position - typically the individual faculty member.
-Brand new faculty, and faculty with grants, are usually the only ones who have these positions available.
+Faculty with grants, and brand new faculty, are usually the only ones who have these positions available.
 You can also seek TA and RA positions in other departments by applying directly to them.
 More senior students, and Mike Hurley, are good sources of leads on these.
 Support offers are always conveyed in writing from the person responsible for the account; do not rely on verbal reports from anyone.